AliCYSIQ/myRooms/3-Notes/Intruder.md

 ## Pitchfork attack

-it the same as Battering ram if there's 2 positions it will payload both of these positions every time, but this one take the payloads from different lists of payloads
+it the same as Battering ram if there's 2 positions it will payload both of these positions every time(at the same time , parallel), but this one take the payloads from different lists of payloads

 ## Cluster bomb attack